Dual consciousness: Joseph

 Rhawn Joseph observed two patients who had both undergone a complete corpus callosotomy.
 Joseph observed that the right hemisphere of one of the patients is able to gather, comprehend, and express information.
 The right hemisphere was able to direct activity to the patient's left arm and leg.
 The execution of the left arm and leg's action as was inhibited by the left hemisphere.
 Joseph found that the patient's left leg would attempt to move forward as if to walk straight but the right leg would either refuse to move or begin to walk in the opposite direction.
-After observing the struggles of the execution of activities involving the left and right arms and legs, led Joseph to believe that the two hemispheres possessed their own consciousness.
+After observing the struggles of the execution of activities involving the left and right arms and legs, Joseph was led to believe that the two hemispheres each possessed their own consciousness.

-Joseph also noted that the patient had other specific instances of conflict between the right and left hemispheres including, the left hand (right hemisphere) carrying out actions contrary to the left hemisphere's motives such as the left hand turning off the television immediately after the right hand turned it on.
+Joseph also noted that the patient had other specific instances of conflict between the right and left hemispheres including, the left hand (right hemisphere) carrying out actions contrary to the left hemisphere's motives, such as the left hand turning off the television immediately after the right hand turned it on.
 Joseph found that the patient's left leg would only allow the patient to return home when the patient was going for a walk and would reject continuing to go for that walk.

 Further observations by Joseph

 In the laboratory, a patient was given two different fabrics: a wire screen in his left hand and a piece of sandpaper in his right hand.
-The patient received two different fabrics out of his view so that neither eye nor hemisphere visually seen what his hands were given.
+The patient received two different fabrics out of his view so that neither eye nor hemisphere visually saw what his hands were given.
 When the patient was indicating what fabric was in the left hand, he was able to correctly indicate and point with the left hand to the wire screen after it had been set on a table.
 As he pointed with his left hand, however, the right hand tried to stop the left hand and make the left hand point to the fabric that the right hand was holding.
 The left hand continued to point at the correct fabric, even though the right hand tried to forcefully move the left hand.
 During the struggle, the patient also verbalized feelings of animosity by saying, "That’s wrong!" and "I hate this hand."
 Joseph concluded that the left hemisphere did not understand at all why the left hand (right hemisphere) would point to a different material.

 Controversy and alternative explanations

-Proponents of the dual consciousness theory have caused a great amount of controversy and debate within the neuroscience community.
-The magnitude of such a claim: that consciousness can be split into two entities within the one brain are considered by some scientists to be audacious.
-There is no concrete evidence to validate the theory and the current evidence provided is, at best, anecdotal.

-The most powerful claims against the dual consciousness theory are:
+The most powerful arguments against the dual consciousness theory are: